 A comprehensive approach to asthma management includes investigation for allergic rhinitis and effective treatment.
 The presence of allergic rhinitis is associated with worse asthma control.
 This information paper is intended to provide information on the clinical interrelationship between asthma and allergic rhinitis for GPs, asthma educators, practice nurses and pharmacists.

 This information paper was prepared in consultation with the following health professionals:

-Funded by a grant from MSD Australia.
+Funded by a grant from Seqirus Australia.
 Apart from providing a financial grant Seqirus has not been involved in the development, recommendation, review or editing of this publication.

 National Asthma Council Australia.
 Managing allergic rhinitis in people with asthma.
 Melbourne: National Asthma Council Australia, 2017.

-A corresponding patient brochure of this information paper has been developed for people with asthma and their carers: Allergic rhinitis (hay fever) and your asthma.
+A corresponding patient brochure of this information paper has been developed for people with asthma and their carers: Hay fever (allergic rhinitis) and your asthma.

 Printed copies of our resources, including this information paper and patient brochure, can be ordered through our online order system.

 Although all care has been taken, this information paper is only a general guide; it is not a substitute for assessment of appropriate courses of treatment on a case-by-case basis.
 The National Asthma Council Australia expressly disclaims all responsibility (including negligence) for any loss, damage or personal injury resulting from reliance on the information contained herein.